 The faculty of Karafin serves as the backbone for the school’s mission and represents the school’s best qualities.
 The adjustability of the school allows individual staff members freedom to teach in their own manner with the result that students are exposed to a diverse learning environment.
 The staff also undergo distinct personal changes because of the extent to which they are able to apply themselves to their jobs.
 Many staff members have shared similar sentiments – the limits of their patience expanded, and their understanding of others developed positively.

 The deeply personal aspect of working at Karafin also generates challenges for staff members.
-One challenge the staff at Karafin faces is the dichotomy between trying to nurture students in the hope that they become well balanced individuals and also rigorously challenging them academically.
-With the implementation of the new Common Core Curriculum and all of the Regents Exams students need to pass in order to be graduated, measuring success has become a difficult task.
+One challenge the staff at Karafin faces is the dichotomy between trying to nurture students in the hope that they become well balanced individuals and rigorously challenging them academically.
+With the implementation of the Common Core Curriculum and all of the Regents' Exams students need to pass in order to be graduated, measuring success has become a difficult task.
 Creating a space that is accommodating to every student and allows each one to succeed academically is also a huge task.
-“Juggling all the levels and the personalities . . . it’s very emotionally challenging for a teacher,” says Ms. Labrador, who often has several students working at different grade levels in one classroom.
+“Juggling all the levels and the personalities . . . it’s very emotionally challenging for a teacher,” says a math teacher, who often has several students working at different grade levels in one classroom.
 Other staff members also express the difficulty that comes with working with so many varied personalities and learning styles.
 Some find difficulty adjusting to student’s attitudes and their different levels of focus.
 However, regardless of the challenges that each staff member faces, the rewards that they reap are plentiful and make the experience fulfilling.

 Many of the staff members describe different rewards that come with helping students reach their full academic potential.
 Some simply involve the positive daily interactions that they experience; however, many also expressed a great joy at having the chance to help students achieve more than they might have expected of themselves.
 Helping a student fully understand his or her coursework is considered a success for both student and teacher, and is an important factor for a functioning academic environment.
 The teachers are what keep Karafin functioning and working toward its founding mission.